turingschool/backend_mod_1_prework/section2/reflection.md

 1. Regarding the blog posts in Part A, how do you feel about asking questions?
 Do you tend to ask them too soon, or wait too long, or somewhere in between?

+I usually wait a little too long.
+Usually I noodle about looking for a good answer then fall into the google pit where I flounder before giving up and asking.

 ### If Statements

 1. What is a conditional statement?
 Give three examples.